Homex: Founding and early growth

-Homex was formed in 1989 at Culiacán, Sinaloa.
-Its initial focus was commercial construction.
-In the early 1990s, the company expanded into other states, and began work in affordable housing construction.
-In 1999, ZN Mexico Funds acquired a minority stake.
+Homex was founded in 1989 in Culiacán, Sinaloa, with an initial focus on commercial construction.
+During the early 1990s the company expanded into other states and shifted toward affordable housing development.

-In 2002, the company received a major investment of $32 million from Sam Zell, through his Equity International Investment Fund.
-In the mid 2000s, Homex grew rapidly, expanding production from 5,000 homes a year to over 50,000 homes per year.
-Homex went public in 2004, with shares dual-listed on the New York Stock Exchange and Mexican Stock Exchange; the offering raised $141 million.
-The company issued a private offering of US$250 million in Senior Guaranteed Notes in 2005, and a secondary public offering of approximately 46 million shares of its common stock in 2006.
+In 2002, the company received an investment of approximately $32 million from Sam Zell through his Equity International fund.
+Through the mid-2000s, production grew rapidly, expanding from roughly 5,000 homes per year to more than 50,000 homes per year.
+Homex completed an initial public offering in 2004 and listed its shares on the New York Stock Exchange and the Mexican Stock Exchange, raising approximately $141 million.
+In 2005, the company acquired Mexican rival Casas Beta, and Equity International divested its remaining stake in 2008.